PexoGameDev/Blinky/README.md

 # Blinky
 Android arcade game with audio visualizer.
 Made with Unity.

-If I am to be honest, it still lacks the "game" part.
-But visualizer works great!
+If I am to be honest, it still lacks the "game" part, but visualizer works great!

 Music used:
 NEFFEX Youtube Channel: https://www.youtube.com/channel/UCBefBxNTPoNCQBU_Lta6Nvg